History of women in the United States: Trump and Biden era 2015–present

 was a worldwide protest on January 21, 2017, to advocate legislation and policies regarding human rights and other issues, including women's rights, immigration reform, healthcare reform, the natural environment, LGBTQ rights, racial equality, freedom of religion, and workers' rights.
 The rallies were aimed at Donald Trump, immediately following his inauguration as President of the United States, largely due to statements and positions attributed to him regarded by many as anti-women or otherwise offensive.
 Angry women marchers sometimes carried posters featuring offensive or obscene humor to ridule Trump's body, his misogyny and his pussy grabbing, with slogans such as, "Keep your tiny hands off my human rights!.".
 Social media became a force as the MeToo movement demonstrated.
 The hashtag #MeToo went viral in late 2017.
 Facebook reported that almost half of its American users were friends with someone who felt they had been sexually assaulted or harassed.
 Success came with major Democratic gains.
 In 2018 the largest number of women ever were elected to Congress, with Democrat Nancy Pelosi as Speaker of the House.
 In 2020 Trump was defeated and Republicans lost the Senate.

 In 2020, U.S. Senator Kamala Harris of California was selected as the vice presidential nominee for the Democratic ticket.
 Harris was the third woman and first African American as well as first Asian American to win a place on a major party presidential ticket.
 In November 2020, Joseph Biden and Harris were elected President and Vice President, securing victories in both the electoral college and the popular vote.
 They won the electoral college 306 to 232 and secured a popular vote victory with a more than 7 million vote lead over the Republican incumbent ticket.
 Thus Harris became the first woman, and first person of color, elected to the vice presidency in American history.
-She was inaugurated on January 20, 2021 becoming the 49th Vice President of the United States and highest ranking female in the U.S. history.
-Harris would later become the first female to serve as Acting President of the United States.
+She was inaugurated on January 20, 2021 becoming the 49th Vice President of the United States and highest ranking woman in U.S. history.
+Harris would later become the first woman to serve as Acting President of the United States, in November of 2021.

+In 2022, the Supreme Court overruled Roe v.
+Wade in Dobbs v.
+Jackson Women's Health Organization on the grounds that the substantive right to abortion was not "deeply rooted in this Nation's history or tradition", nor considered a right when the Due Process Clause was ratified in 1868, and was unknown in U.S. law until Roe v.
+Wade.
+Dobbs v.
+Jackson Women's Health Organization also overturned Planned Parenthood v.
+Casey (1992), and devolved to state governments the authority to regulate any aspect of abortion that federal law does not preempt, as "direct control of medical practice in the states is beyond the power of the federal government" and the federal government has no general police power over health, education, and welfare.